michaelawyu/cloudevents-generator/docs/getting_started.md

     packageName: my_event_package
 ```

-Save the file as `eventSchema.yaml` in the same folder as the Cloud Events
+Save the file as `eventSchema.yaml` in the same folder as the CloudEvents
 Generator you downloaded earlier.
-Run Cloud Events Generator to prepare the
+Run CloudEvents Generator to prepare the
 package:

 ```bash